Skip to main content

 You can also make a generic connection or a 32-bit connection to databases.

-Before you connect to a database, consider the following:
+Before you connect to a database, consider these points:

 • Both ODBC and OleDB connection types support spatial connections.
 Designer auto-detects if a database supports spatial functionality, and displays the required configurations.